Kristiandior888/MESSENGER/README.md

 ~~idk actually~~

-Dear ~~mf~~ dev, welcome to the guide that helps you configure the backend of our fucking and incredible messenger!
+Dear ~~mf~~ dev, welcome to the guide that will help you configure the backend of our fucking and sick messenger!

 ## Steps